IBM’s Turnaround Under Lou Gerstner, -Business & Management Lessons, Case Study

 To arrest the dramatic fall in sales of mainframes and to restore the customer’s faith and trust in the brand, Gerstner took a bold step of cutting down the price of the hardware and software.
 Everyone was shocked.

-This was an important decision which arrested IBM’s slide.
+This was an important decision that arrested IBM’s slide.

 Within a few years, CMOS technology helped IBM to drop the price of mainframes from $63,000 to $2,500.
 This strategy saved IBM and its sales grew by 41% in 1994 and 60% by 1995.
 The company was finally on the path of recovery.